KITTU

 PD Dr. Thomas Höfner

-He is director of the Department of Urology at the Ordensklinikum Linz in Austria and Fellow of the European Board of Urology (FEBU).
+He is director of the Department of Urology at the Ordensklinikum Linz in Austria and founding member of KITTU.
 Previously he was managing senior physician in the Department of Urology at the University Medical Center Mainz and head of the uro-oncology section at the University Center for Tumor Diseases Mainz (UCT Mainz).
 He completed his residency at the University Hospital Frankfurt and Heidelberg.
 From 2009 until 2015 he was Postdoc at the Institute for Stem Cell Research and experimental Medicine (HI-STEM GmbH) at the German Cancer Research Center (DKFZ).

 Prof. Dr. Axel Haferkamp